NikitaCase/COVID-Vaccine-Sentiment-Analysis/README.md

 # COVID Vaccine Sentiments
-# Proposal

 ### By: Nikita Case

 ### Goal

-The goal of this project is to perform sentiment analysis of tweets relating to the COVID-19 Vaccines.
+This is a Natural Language Processing project which focuses on sentiment analysis of tweets relating to the COVID-19 Vaccines.

+Tweets are analyzed according the the drug company that is mentioned in the tweet(if any) to compare the overall sentiment in tweets about Pfizer-BioNTech, Moderna and AstraZeneca.

 These sentiments will be used along with geographical data to highlight areas of positive and negative sentiment across Canada.
-Retweets and likes will be analyzed to compare the popularity of positive vs negative tweets between Canda and the USA.
-Other countries will be colourised based on their overall polarity scores (degree of positivity in the scores).
+Retweets and likes will be analyzed to compare the popularity of positive vs negative tweets between Canada and the USA

-This data will be stored to an online database and deployed as a Flask app using Amazon Web Services (AWS).
-This will allow users to interact with visualizations that show:
+This data will be stored to an online database and deployed as a Flask app using Heroku.
+The current Heroku app version can be viewed
-* Where tweets are comming from
+[here](https://covid-sentiments.herokuapp.com/).
+This will allow you to interact with visualizations that show:
+* Which Company is being mentioned
 * Tweet sentiments (positive, negative and neutral)
 * Popularity (based on likes and retweets)
+* Where tweets are comming from (as soon as I can find a free service to geoparse what users enter in the location data - any suggestions, feel free to message me)

 ### Hypotheses